ualib/agda-algebras/extensionality.rst

 By adhering to a "computationally pure" fragment of logic, we enjoy guarantees that closed expressions in the system evaluate to :term:`canonical normal forms <canonical normal form>`.
 For example, any closed :term:`computationally pure` expression of type ℕ will reduce to a number.

-`Lean's standard library <lean_src>`_ defines an additional axiom, :term:`proposition extensionality`, and a :term:`quotient` construction.
+The `Lean Standard Library`_ (:term:`LSL`) defines an additional axiom, :term:`proposition extensionality`, and a :term:`quotient` construction.
 These in turn imply the principle of :term:`function extensionality`.
 These extensions are used to develop theories of sets and finite sets, but as we will see,

   *using such axiomatic extensions can block evaluation in Lean's kernel*